Taking a proactive approach

 - Regular Reviews & Iteration

-In the Learning from Incident Response: 2021 Year in Review report from the Secureworks® Counter Threat Unit™ research team, get valuable insights into the nature of the threats our customers face, including a look back on 2021’s IR engagements and the trends they revealed, observations of the threat landscape, and the impact it can have on your organization.Get the Report
+In the Learning from Incident Response: January – March 2022 report, from the Secureworks® Counter Threat Unit™ research team, you’ll find valuable insights into the nature of the threats our customers face, including a look back on recent IR engagements and the trends they revealed, observations of the threat landscape and the impact it can have on your organization.Get the IR Report

 Well-meaning but inappropriate actions after an incident can destroy valuable evidence about how the attacker accessed the network and the extent of malicious activity.
 Hands-on, lab-based workshops allows students to practice fundamental skill sets and help ensure an efficient and effective response and hand-off to third party emergency services.

 Understanding the threat to your organization and the risk you face is important when designing security programs and processes.
 Educational briefings provided by threat intelligence researchers and analysts can provide a relevant and targeted analysis that will serve to identify areas of exposure and opportunity, but also help take a threat driven approach to your cybersecurity incident response plan development and scenario-based exercises best suited to your organization.